-Well for starters it comes down to habits, which were probably formed in childhood when we were told to ‘eat everything on our plate”.
-We relied on our parents to dictate how hungry we were and if we didn’t then there was no way dessert was on offer.
-It was kind of like a loaded dice, eat more now so you can eat more later.. we lost our internal cues of hunger along the way.
+Well for starters it comes down to habits, which were more than likely formed during our childhood when we were told to ‘eat everything on our plate”.
+We relied on our parents to dictate our appetite often with bribery of dessert on the side.
+It was like a loaded dice.
+Eat more now so you can eat more later… we lost our internal cues of hunger along the way.

 So what are the guidelines to follow for portion sizes?

 Serving sizes on food labels is not telling you the amount you should be eating.
 The serving size is a guide to help you see how many calories and nutrients — as well as how much fat, sugar, and salt — are in a specific quantity of that food. (source) A portion size, on the other hand, is the amount of food you eat in one sitting, regardless of how much your body actually needs.
 See the difference?

 It’s more an understanding of how much food our bodies need as opposed to how much it wants.

 - Practice mindful eating. (slowly, chewing, taking breaths etc)